 In 1992, Albertus Magnus offered its first graduate program, the Master of Arts in Liberal Studies.
-Since then, the College has added nine graduate programs: Master of Arts in Art Therapy, the only degree of its kind in Connecticut; Master of Arts in Leadership; Master of Fine Arts in Writing; Master of Business Administration; Master of Science in Accounting; Master of Science in Education; Master of Science in Human Services; Master of Science in Management and Organizational Leadership; and Master of Science in Criminal Justice.
+Since then, the College has added ten graduate programs: Master of Arts in Art Therapy and Counseling, the only degree of its kind in Connecticut; Master of Arts in Leadership; Master of Fine Arts in Writing; Master of Business Administration; Master of Science in Accounting; Master of Science in Education; Master of Science in Human Services; Master of Science in Management and Organizational Leadership; Master of Science in Criminal Justice; and Master of Science in Clinical Counseling.

-Today, Albertus has an enrollment of 1,550 students-550 in the traditional day program, and 1,000 in adult undergraduate and graduate programs.
+Today, Albertus has an enrollment of 1,550 students-550 in the Traditional Day Program, and 1,000 in adult undergraduate and graduate programs.
 Ninety-two percent of its students are enrolled on a full-time basis.